Rigidity of GAP elements in contact

 The first thing I really feel I have to stress is that implicit and explicit solvers solve THE SAME problems!
 Think about it not as “different solvers” but rather as two different ways of solving the same problem.

-In many cases, you can use both implicit and explicit solver, and they will produce the same outcome.
+In many cases, you can use both implicit and explicit solvers, and they will produce the same outcome.
 And I think this is where we need to start!

 Firstly, you have to define how the load is changing in time.
 You usually do this using charts, like the one below: